 The Group's investment strategy is to reduce discrepancies between assets and liabilities by setting expected medium and long-term investment returns above discount rates.
 This investment strategy primarily focuses on mitigating the investment risk, rather than maximizing the profit.
 This investment policy is expected to generate income sufficient to fulfill long-term contracts.

 (3) Defined contribution plans

-(Millions of yen)

-2021 2020

-Amounts recognized as an expense for defined contribution plans for the year 1,014 985
+2022 2021 Amounts recognized as an expense for defined contribution plans for the year 905 1,014

 20. Income taxes

 (1) Income taxes

 1) Income taxes recognized in profit or loss